slimgroup/JUDI4Cloud.jl/README.md

 # JUDI4Cloud.jl

-This packages implements serverless parallelism on Azure (Azure batch) for JUDI using [AzureClusterlessHPC](https://github.com/microsoft/AzureClusterlessHPC.jl).
+This package implements serverless parallelism on Azure (Azure batch) for JUDI using [AzureClusterlessHPC](https://github.com/microsoft/AzureClusterlessHPC.jl).

 Using this package overwrite the task parallelism in [JUDI](https://github.com/slimgroup/JUDI.jl) and will therefore throw the corresponding warnings.
 These warnings can be safely ignored, however, `JUDI` and `JUDI4Cloud` should not be used together.
 The current implementation doesn't allow to switch between azure and conventional parallelism, it is left to the user to know which resources they will use.